rpicoin/rpicore/doc/init.md

 Copy rpicoind.init to /etc/init.d/rpicoind.
 Test by running "service rpicoind start".

-Using this script, you can adjust the path and flags to the rpicoind program by setting the WISPRD and FLAGS environment variables in the file /etc/sysconfig/rpicoind.
+Using this script, you can adjust the path and flags to the rpicoind program by setting the RPICoinD and FLAGS environment variables in the file /etc/sysconfig/rpicoind.
 You can also use the DAEMONOPTS environment variable here.

 5. Auto-respawn